 Object: The annual F.D. is dedicated to testing in actual operation, independently powered station equipment.
 To be prepared for communications emergencies requires advance readiness on the part of every amateur.
-The operator must have the equipment, know how to set up quickly for efficient operation, know how to formulate and handle messages (proper order of parts, check, receipting for responsibility, recording of handling data), know how to tune up workable ready-cut antennas in new locations, how to make the most of low power, and many other things.
+The operator must have the equipment, know how to set up quickly for efficient operation, know how to set up quickly for efficient operation, know how to formulate and handle messages (proper order of parts, check, receipting for responsibility, recording of handling data), know how to tune up workable ready-cut antennas in new locations, how to make the most of low power, and many other things.
 Operator experience is as essential as the equipment.